YaofireJinglian/TSF/README.md

 # Cross-Domain Time-Frequency Mamba (CDTF-Mamba)

-> Official implementation for the paper:
+> Official implementation for the paper （Knowledge Based System 2026）:
 > "Cross-Domain Time-Frequency Mamba: A More Effective Model for Long-Term Time Series Forecasting"

 CDTF-Mamba is a novel architecture for **Long-Term Time Series Forecasting (LTSF)** that models time series synergistically in both the **time** and **frequency** domains.